hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Could be an issue on CudaText also.
 VSCode works well.

 [14:02:35](#qQGvjfgBrBH_M2zJ00-LNe_lbYcsxJa93B8MxDPhkd4) <hiiamboris (NOT THIS ONE)>:
 Well anyway, stupid idea this language server IMO.
 Instead of agreeing on the same *config format* between editors, we run a server and *interact* with using the *only API format* is supports.
-Just increases the complexity one level up Ì†ΩÌ∏â
+Just increases the complexity one level up üòâ

 [14:02:48](#Qhd7H9Y7Ls5IVmRiO6axnOsPBfepTRChI6uDRNGN2Xg) <hiiamboris (NOT THIS ONE)>:
 * Well anyway, stupid idea this language server IMO.
 Instead of agreeing on the same *syntax format* between editors, we run a server and *interact* with using the *only API format* is supports.
 Just increases the complexity one level up ;)